What are Osko payments?

 What is Osko?

-- Osko allows 24/7 online banks transfers in under a minute
+- Osko enables 24/7 online bank transfers in under a minute

 - It offers easier account identification by phone number and email

-To be more jargony for a second, Osko uses ISO22002, which is a standard system for many international financial institutes using electronic data exchange.
+Let's dig into the jargon for a moment.
+Osko uses ISO22002, which is a standard system for many international financial institutions using electronic data exchange.
 This just means it has the same backdoor processes and protections that you probably already use everyday.